KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-FlightTracker by tbouron](https://github.com/tbouron/MMM-FlightTracker)

-1. `package.json` issue: No repository field.
-2. `package.json` issue: license should be a valid SPDX license expression
-3. There are no keywords in 'package.json'.
+1. There are no keywords in 'package.json'.
 We would use them as tags on the module list page.
-4. No compatible or wrong license field in 'package.json'.
-Without that, we can't use an image.
-5. Recommendation: Found `uses: actions/checkout@v2` in file `codeql-analysis.yml`: Replace it with v4.
+2. Recommendation: Found `uses: actions/checkout@v2` in file `codeql-analysis.yml`: Replace it with v4.
-6. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+3. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-7. Recommendation: No ESLint configuration was found.
+4. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
-8. The branch name is 'master'.
+5. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-FlipClock by MarcLandis](https://github.com/MarcLandis/MMM-FlipClock)